danielbodnar/awesome-stars/README.md

 ## frontend

+- [WeMakeDevs/roadmaps](https://github.com/WeMakeDevs/roadmaps) - This repository contains the list of communities and job portals you can join and apply to.
 - [hiteshchoudhary/apihub](https://github.com/hiteshchoudhary/apihub) - Your own API Hub to learn and master API interaction.
 Ideal for frontend, mobile dev and backend developers.
 - [HapticX/happyx](https://github.com/HapticX/happyx) - Macro-oriented asynchronous web-framework written in Nim with ♥
 - [vituum/vituum](https://github.com/vituum/vituum) - ⚡⚙️ Fast Prototyping with Template Engines in Vite.
 Small and fast static site generator for Vite.